site-logo-mob

 A Well-Balanced Kitchen

 One rule of thumb is selecting cabinetry that reflects the height of the ceiling.
 For example, tall cabinetry works best for a very tall ceiling.
-Why?
+While many think “more storage” when they think of cabinets that go to the ceiling, extending cabinetry to the ceiling also draws your eye upward.
+This makes the room appear bigger, and the ceiling appears taller.
 If your cabinets are too short, they can cut off your sightline.

-There are just a few examples of proportion and scale.
+These are just a few examples of proportion and scale.
 Working with a designer to create initial drawings and floor plans can help ensure that balance is achieved in every aspect of your kitchen remodel.

 Aging in Place: How to Prepare Your Home